UP | HOME

 Classifying Fields Of Knowledge

-Based On Each Field’s Respective Metaphysical Existence
+Based On Each Field’s Respective Ontological Existence

 1. Introduction